Tag: red sox

 Hotel Bond, Hartford, Connecticut.

-On Sunday, September 15, 1918, Babe Ruth and the Hartford Poli’s opposed the Fisk Red Tops of Chicopee, Massachusetts.
-While pitching and batting third, he recorded two hits including a double off the “Bull Durham” tobacco sign on the center field wall.
-Ruth also threw a complete game shutout, allowed 4 hits and led the Poli’s to a 1-0 victory.
-He beat his Red Sox counterpart, Dutch Leonard who guest starred on the mound for the Fisk Red Tops.
-Another Red Sox teammate, Sam Agnew played catcher for the Poli’s and drove in the game’s only run.
+Ruth beat his Red Sox teammate, Dutch Leonard, who guest starred on the mound for the Fisk Red Tops.
+Another Red Sox counterpart, Sam Agnew, played catcher for the Poli’s and drove in the game’s only run.
 Ruth and the gang entertained a Hartford crowd of more than 5,000, earning $350 for his appearance.

 Babe Ruth, Boston Red Sox, 1918.

-A week later, Ruth once again played at the Wethersfield Avenue Grounds for the Hartford Poli’s in a doubleheader.
+A week later, Ruth appeared at the Wethersfield Avenue Grounds for the Hartford Poli’s in a doubleheader.
 In the opening game, the Poli’s went head to head with the Pratt & Whitney Aircraft company nine.
 Five Major Leaguers including Ruth appeared that day.
-Ruth again was starting pitcher and hit third in the lineup.
-Even though he pitched well, Ruth was out-dueled by his Red Sox teammate and Pratt & Whitney guest star, “Bullet” Joe Bush who won the game by a score of 1 to 0.
+He was the starting pitcher and hit third in the lineup.
+Even though Ruth threw a quality start, he was outdueled by his Red Sox teammate and Pratt & Whitney guest star, “Bullet” Joe Bush, who won the pitcher’s affair 1-0.

 Babe Ruth and “Bullet” Joe Bush, Boston Red Sox, 1918.

 In the second game of the doubleheader, Ruth and the Poli’s faced an army base nine from Fort Slocum near New Rochelle, New York.
-Ray Fisher, former Hartford Senator turned New York Yankees ace mowed down Poli batters.
-The Fort Slocum nine beat the Poli’s by a score of 4 to 1.
-Ruth played first base, hit a single and scored the Poli’s lone run.
-A crowd of about 3,000 people were in attendance for this rare occasion; a doubleheader featuring Babe Ruth in Hartford.
+Ray Fisher, former Hartford Senator turned New York Yankees ace, mowed down Poli batters and Fort Slocum put down the Poli’s 4-1.
+Ruth played first base, hit a single and scored Hartford’s lone run.
+A crowd of about 3,000 people were in attendance for this rare occasion; the only doubleheader featuring Babe Ruth in Hartford.

 Ray Fisher, New York Yankees, 1916.

-The Babe must have enjoyed stopping over in Connecticut, because in autumn of the following year, he came back.
-This time he brought his Boston Red Sox teammates to Muzzy Field in Bristol, Connecticut, where Ruth would set a new record.
-On September 21, 1919, he played first base and hit fourth for the Red Sox versus Bristol’s semi-pro juggernaut, the New Departure Endees.
+The Babe came back in autumn of the following year.
+This time he brought most the Boston Red Sox to Muzzy Field in Bristol, Connecticut, where Ruth would set a new record.
+On September 21, 1919, he played first base and hit fourth for the Boston versus Bristol’s semi-pro juggernaut, the New Departure Endees.
 The team was sponsored by New Departure, a division of General Motors, and a manufacturer of ball bearings for automobiles, planes, ships and military equipment.

 Babe Ruth & Eddie Goodridge of New Departure, Muzzy Field, 1919.